Overview of Strongman Training Programs

 Competition Preparation

 Training becomes event-specific.
-Volume and intensity are carefully managed to peak at the right time.
+Your volume and intensity are carefully managed to peak at the right time.

 Real-World Strength and Transfer